VET313 Aquatic Animal Medicine and Fish Health

 - Understand the basic requirements for good water quality under farming operations, particularly in the freshwater phase

-- Conduct examination (macroscopic) of fish parasites.
+- Conduct examination (macroscopic) of fish for presence of parasites.

 - Understand principle of prevention and treatment of major diseases.